core-wg/oscore/draft-ietf-core-object-security.md

 # Protected CoAP Message Fields {#coap-headers-and-options}

-OSCOAP transforms an unprotected CoAP message into a protected CoAP message, and vice versa.
+OSCOAP transforms a CoAP message into an OSCOAP message, and vice versa.
 This section defines how the CoAP message fields are protected.
 Note that OSCOAP protects messages from the CoAP Requests/Responses layer only, and not from the Messaging layer (Section 2 of {{RFC7252}}): this means that RST and ACK empty messages are not protected, while ACK with piggybacked responses are protected using the process defined in this document.
 All the messages mentioned in this document refer to CON, NON and non-empty ACK messages.

-OSCOAP protects as much of the unprotected CoAP message as possible, while still allowing forward proxy operations {{I-D.hartke-core-e2e-security-reqs}}.
+OSCOAP protects as much of the original CoAP message as possible, while still allowing forward proxy operations {{I-D.hartke-core-e2e-security-reqs}}.
 Message fields may either be

 * Class E: encrypted and integrity protected,
 * Class I: integrity protected only, or
 * Class U: unprotected.

 This section also outlines how the message fields are transferred, a detailed description of the processing is provided in {{processing}}.
-Message fields of the unprotected CoAP message are either transferred in the header/options part of the protected CoAP message, or in the plaintext of the COSE object.
-Depending on which, the location of the message field in the protected CoAP message is called "inner" or "outer":
+Message fields of the original CoAP message are either transferred in the header/options part of the OSCOAP message, or in the plaintext of the COSE object.
+Depending on which, the location of the message field in the OSCOAP message is called "inner" or "outer":

-* Inner message field: message field included in the plaintext of the COSE object of the protected CoAP message (see {{plaintext}}).
+* Inner message field: message field included in the plaintext of the COSE object of the OSCOAP message (see {{plaintext}}).
 The inner message fields are by definition encrypted and integrity protected by the COSE object (Class E).
-* Outer message field: message field included in the header or options part of the protected CoAP message.
+* Outer message field: message field included in the header or options part of the OSCOAP message.
 The outer message fields are not encrypted and thus visible to an intermediary, but may be integrity protected by including the message field values in the Additional Authenticated Data (AAD) of the COSE object (see {{AAD}}).
 I.e. outer message fields may be Class I or Class U.

 Note that, even though the message formats are slightly different, OSCOAP complies with CoAP over unreliable transport {{RFC7252}} as well as CoAP over reliable transport {{I-D.ietf-core-coap-tcp-tls}}.